Dharren09/Dharren09/README.md

 # Hi!👋

-**Welcome to my AI for Healthcare Dungeon and Lab, a nexus of the digital universe where data science converges with innovation, exploration, and unwavering curiosity.
-Our primary goal is to transform the healthcare system and infrastructure through technology, devising solutions that will overhaul the system for the improved well-being of the population.
-So help me God.**
+Welcome to my AI for Healthcare Dungeon and Lab, a nexus of the digital universe where data science converges with innovation, exploration, and unwavering curiosity.
+My primary goal is to transform the healthcare system and infrastructure through technology, devising solutions that will overhaul the system for the improved well-being of the population.
+So help me God.

 ## About Me